 Many pregnant women wonder about weight gain.
 Generally, women of normal weight should gain about 25–35 pounds during pregnancy.
 For women who start their pregnancy overweight, total weight gain should be closer to 15–25 pounds.
 Those who are underweight should gain 28–40 pounds.

 Controlling weight gain is harder later in a pregnancy, so try to avoid gaining a lot of weight during the first few months.
 However, not gaining enough weight can cause problems too, such as poor fetal growth and premature labor.

 Pregnancy is not a good time to start a diet, but it is a great time to enjoy healthier foods.
 Doctors recommend that women add about 300 calories to their daily intake to help nourish the developing baby.
 Protein should supply most of these calories, but your diet also should include plenty of fresh fruits, grains, and vegetables.

 Your health care provider may prescribe a prenatal vitamin to make sure you get enough iron, calcium, and folic acid.
 It's also a good time to get regular, low-impact exercise.

 For your baby's sake and yours, it's important to take especially good care of yourself during your pregnancy.
 Follow these basics:

-Over-the-counter medications are generally considered off-limits because of their potential effects on the fetus.
-Most doctors recommend not taking any OTC medications if possible, but might offer a list of those they think are safe to take.
+Over-the-counter medicines are generally considered off-limits because of their potential effects on the fetus.
+Most doctors recommend not taking any OTC medicines if possible, but might offer a list of those they think are safe.
 Be sure to discuss any questions about medicines (including natural remedies, supplements, and vitamins) with your doctor.